Reflections on Resistance:

-From Sudan, where she made the films Darfur Diaries and Rebuilding Hope to Palestine/Israel, where she made the film One Family in Gaza and wrote the book The Hour of Sunlight, to death row here in the United States, where she worked to prevent the execution of Troy Davis, an innocent man executed by the state of Georgia, Jen brings us film footage and stories of heroic individuals she has met in some of the most devastated places on earth, and shares their struggle to be heard.
+From Sudan, where she made the films Darfur Diaries and Rebuilding Hope to Palestine/Israel, where she made the film One Family in Gaza and co-wrote the book The Hour of Sunlight, to the Kingdom of Bahrain, where she documented the Arab Spring, to death row here in the United States, Jen brings audiences footage and stories of heroic individuals she has met in some of the most devastated places on earth, and shares their struggle to be heard.

 “Jen Marlowe is a speaker with genuine heart.
 She spoke as a keynote for our annual Dr. Martin Luther King commemoration event and primed our audience for continued social action locally, nationally, and globally.
 We were thrilled with her thoughtful words and multiple appearances during her residency.
 She was truly a partner in the event planning process and actively sought to make her contributions as tailored to our needs as possible.”